canonical/ubuntu-pro-for-wsl/docs/03-restart.md

     wsl --shutdown
     ```
 2. Remove registry key `HKEY_CURRENT_USER\Software\Canonical\UbuntuPro`.
+3. Install the package again (see the section on [how to install](./02-install.md)).
-3. You're done.
+4. You're done.
 Next time you start the GUI it'll be like a fresh install.